Bijikyu/coreCSS/docs/performance.md

    ```bash
    npm install axios qerrors
    ```
 2. Execute the script specifying how many download attempts to run (defaults to `5`).
-The queue size can be overridden with the `QUEUE_LIMIT` environment variable and defaults to `5`:
+The queue size can be overridden with the `QUEUE_LIMIT` environment variable and defaults to `5`.
+The HTTP agents respect `SOCKET_LIMIT` when set to adjust their connection pool (default `50`):
    ```bash
    node scripts/performance.js 10 --json
    ```